Sandra Alland: Life and work

 Besides text, Alland works in multimedia, film, performance poetry and sound poetry.
-She currently collaborates with the Scottish interdisciplinary group They They Theys, who received 5 stars from Scotland's The Skinny in March 2014.
+They currently collaborates with the Scottish interdisciplinary group They They Theys, who received 5 stars from Scotland's The Skinny in March 2014.
 From 2007 to 2012 Alland collaborated with the poetry-music-video fusion group Zorras.
-In autumn 2009, Scotland's ultimatemetal.com said of her work: "A very unique mix of poetry, music, stories and just plain weird.
+In autumn 2009, Scotland's ultimatemetal.com said of their work: "A very unique mix of poetry, music, stories and just plain weird.
 The poetry was sharp and funny, the placement effective, the visuals fitting; a rather unforgettable experience."
 Alland is featured in Andrea Brady's Archive of the Now (Queen Mary).

 In the UK, Alland has performed at such places as The Roundhouse, Barbican Centre, Edinburgh International Book Festival, Museum of London, Soho Theatre, The Oxford Playhouse, Aye Write!, The Arches, The Forest and Unity Theatre, Liverpool.
-In Canada, she has featured at series including Impossible Words, AvantGarden, Mayworks Festival of Working People and the Arts, Contact Photography Festival, the Ottawa International Writers' Festival, LabCab Festival (Factory Theatre), Bi+ Arts Festival and Hillside Festival.
+In Canada, they have featured at series including Impossible Words, AvantGarden, Mayworks Festival of Working People and the Arts, Contact Photography Festival, the Ottawa International Writers' Festival, LabCab Festival (Factory Theatre), Bi+ Arts Festival and Hillside Festival.

 Alland's visual art and videos were on display at Glasgow's Gallery of Modern Art and mac (Birmingham), during 2009–10 and 2011 respectively.
 Along with Ajamu X, Alland was the inaugural artist-in-residence at Glasgow's Trongate 103 in 2009.

 Alland's films have screened internationally, including at Tate Modern, Macrobert, Entzaubert Festival (Berlin), Entr'2 Marches and MIX Copenhagen.
-In 2013, she was awarded a Cultural Commissions grant from Creative Scotland and LGBT History Month Scotland, to begin work on new documentary shorts, and to mentor six new LGBTQ disabled and Deaf filmmakers.
+In 2013, they were awarded a Cultural Commissions grant from Creative Scotland and LGBT History Month Scotland, to begin work on new documentary shorts, and to mentor six new LGBTQ disabled and Deaf filmmakers.
 In 2016–17, Alland was commissioned by Disability Arts Online and SICK!
 Festival to curate a playlist of films about D/deaf and disabled artists, and co-create five new short documentaries.

 Alland has curated projects and events for entities including Edinburgh Filmhouse, Disability Arts Online, Artscape's Queen West Art Crawl, This Ain't the Rosedale Library, Toronto Women's Bookstore, and The Theatre Centre.
-She founded and curates Edinburgh's Cachín Cachán Cachunga! and SEEP, a multimedia performance and visual arts project featuring queer, trans and intersex artists.
+They founded and curates Edinburgh's Cachín Cachán Cachunga! and SEEP, a multimedia performance and visual arts project featuring queer, trans and intersex artists.
 In 2018, Alland curated the first widely-accessible short film programme featuring queer and trans D/deaf and disabled artists at BFI Flare, called Fighters of Demons, Makers of Cakes.